PayFabric/Business-Central/Codeunits.md

 - - -

 ## "Nodus PF Process Transaction" (Codeunit 70117037)
-This codeunit provided useful functions to process PayFabric Transaction in PayFabric for BC for partners developers
+This codeunit provide the function to process PayFabric Transaction in Sales Order/Invoice for third-party developers

   * ### ProcessTransaction (Method)
     Use this method to process and save differenct types of transaction.